Towpath Trail Stage 1

 Status: Phase-Two Environmentals

 It’s been said that Stage 1 of the Towpath Trail Extension “may be the most difficult mile of trail to be built in America.”
 Fact is Stage 1 won’t add another mile; it will add 7/10 of a mile.
 I do agree with the degree of difficulty.
-In fact, the current alignment is labelled 9-B, meaning we have reviewed 8 other alignments in seeking an alignment solution.
+In fact, the current alignment is labeled 9-B, meaning we have reviewed 8 other alignments in seeking an alignment solution.
 We have found an alternative that we believe is buildable.”

 -Tim Donovan, Executive Director of Canalway Partners